Jay2Base/S4RB-Open/README.md

 $ json-server --watch db/db.json
 ```

 ## 1. Develop a basic reporting portal using any frameworks you see fit for purpose.
+Making sure to include appropriate testing

 ![Example Reporting Porta](/example-2.png "Example Reporting Portal")